cgeo/cgeo/README.md

 Every class can be "Run As" (or "Debug As") an [Android JUnit Test](http://developer.android.com/guide/topics/testing/testing_android.html) from Eclipse.
 To run all tests use the same "Run As" menu item from the context menu of the test project.

 For tests to run successfully you need to configure c:geo on the emulator that runs the test with a valid geocaching.com account.
-In order for all tests to be successfull the account needs to be premium.
+In order for all tests to be successfull the account needs to be a premium member.

 ## License